Amboseli National Park is seen as the Home of the African Elephant

 - Known for its huge herds of elephants

 - Game viewing includes game drives, walking, and horseback safaris

 - Different types of landscapes add to the scenic safari experience

-Amboseli National Park is on the Tanzanian border, just north-west of Mount Kilimanjaro (or Kili as it’s known to locals), and provides the most iconic and majestic views of the world’s highest free-standing mountain.
+Amboseli National Park is on the Tanzanian border, just northwest of Mount Kilimanjaro (or Kili as it’s known to locals), and provides the most iconic and majestic views of the world’s highest free-standing mountain.
 It’s probably one of the most photographed wildlife areas in the world.
-You’ll see it typically showing huge herds of game pictured in front of the backdrop of snow-capped Kili.
+You’ll see it typically showing huge herds of games pictured in front of the backdrop of snow-capped Kili.